-Main topics covered in this part of CBSE Class 9 Science, Matter in Our Surroundings: Chapter Notes, are:
+Main topics covered in this part of CBSE Class 9 Science Chapter Is Matter Around Us Pure Notes, are:

 - Tyndall Effect